-1.2 The Approach of this Thesis
+1.1 The Approach of this Paper

-This thesis describes an implementation of a map building algorithm for a robot setup at Lund University Cognitive Science (LUCS).
-One goal with the implementation was that it should be possible to use it in the research at LUCS.
+This paper describes an implementation of a map building algorithm for a robot setup at LUCS.
 The main characteristics of the robot setup are that the environment is static and that the pose is given, therefore it does not induce all the difficulties mentioned above.
 The given pose is not without noise but there will never be the problem with cumulative position noise.
 Even if the problem is eased it is still far from trivial thus interesting in its own right.
-The setup will be further described in section 3.
+The setup will be further described in section 2.
+Given these precondition the occupancy grid map algorithm, first described by Elfes and Moravec [3], was chosen.
+The occupancy grid map algorithm was implemented and a number of experiments were conducted to investigate how it would perform given different types of sensor noise.
+The results of the experiments are presented in section 3.2.